Younes-Darabi/Younes-Darabi/README.md

-## Hi there 👋

-**Younes-Darabi/Younes-Darabi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+# Hi, I’m [Your Name] 👋

-- 🌱 I’m currently learning full-stack web development focusing on React, Angular, TypeScript, and Django.
+I’m currently learning full-stack web development with a focus on modern frontend and backend technologies.
-- 🔭 I’m working on building small projects to practice and improve my skills.
+Excited to build projects and improve my skills!

-- 👯 I’m open to collaborate on beginner-friendly web development projects.
-- 📫 How to reach me: younes.email@example.com
+📫 Feel free to reach out: [your.email@example.com]
-- ⚡ Fun fact: I love solving coding challenges and learning new technologies.
+🌐 Connect with me on LinkedIn: [your-linkedin-url]